onmax/ninja/content/blog/comentarios-ofensivos.md

 subtitle: el arte de lidiar con el odio de los comentarios ofensivos
 url: https://pau.ninja/comentarios-ofensivos
 slug: comentarios-ofensivos
-categories:
+categories: []
 image: hater-lidia-con-comentarios-ofensivos-en-redes-sociales.jpg
 imageUrl: https://pau.ninja/wp-content/uploads/2024/11/hater-lidia-con-comentarios-ofensivos-en-redes-sociales.jpg
 publishedAt: 2024-11-04T07:58:26.000Z
-modifiedAt: undefined
-scrappedAt: 2024-11-04T11:08:39.065Z
+scrappedAt: 2024-11-05T04:25:30.028Z
-audioLink: undefined
+bibliography:
-bibliography: Rozin, P., & Royzman, E. B. (2001).
+  - Rozin, P., & Royzman, E. B. (2001).
 Negativity bias, negativity dominance, and contagion.
 Personality and Social Psychology Review, 5(4), 296-320.
-Vaish, A., Grossmann, T., & Woodward, A. (2008).
+  - "Vaish, A., Grossmann, T., & Woodward, A. (2008).
 Not all emotions are created equal: The negativity bias in social-emotional development.
-Psychological Bulletin, 134(3), 383-403.
+    Psychological Bulletin, 134(3), 383-403."
-Baumeister, R. F., Bratslavsky, E., Finkenauer, C., & Vohs, K. D. (2001).
+  - Baumeister, R. F., Bratslavsky, E., Finkenauer, C., & Vohs, K. D. (2001).
     Bad is stronger than good.
 Review of General Psychology, 5(4), 323-370.
-Vaish, A., Grossmann, T., & Woodward, A. (2008).
+  - "Vaish, A., Grossmann, T., & Woodward, A. (2008).
 Not all emotions are created equal: The negativity bias in social-emotional development.
-Psychological Bulletin, 134(3), 383-403.
+    Psychological Bulletin, 134(3), 383-403."
-Grossmann, T. (2010).
+  - Grossmann, T. (2010).
 The development of emotion perception in face and voice during infancy.
 Restorative Neurology and Neuroscience, 28(2), 219-236.
-Flom, R., Bahrick, L. E., & Pick, A. D. (2018).
+  - "Flom, R., Bahrick, L. E., & Pick, A. D. (2018).
 Infants’ discrimination of affect in multimodal and unimodal stimulation: The role of intersensory redundancy.
-Developmental Psychology, 54(1), 51-62.
+Developmental Psychology, 54(1), 51-62."
-Bakker, A. B., & Demerouti, E. (2007).
-The Job Demands-Resources model: State of the art. _Journal of Managerial Psychology, 22_(3), 309-328
+  - "Bakker, A. B., & Demerouti, E. (2007).
+The Job Demands-Resources model:
+    State of the art. _Journal of Managerial Psychology, 22_(3), 309-328"
-Kross, E., Verduyn, P., Demiralp, E., Park, J., Lee, D. S., Lin, N., … & Ybarra, O. (2013).
+  - Kross, E., Verduyn, P., Demiralp, E., Park, J., Lee, D. S., Lin, N., … & Ybarra, O. (2013).
 Facebook use predicts declines in subjective well-being in young adults. _PLOS ONE, 8_(8), e69841
-Twenge, J. M., & Campbell, W. K. (2018).
+  - "Twenge, J. M., & Campbell, W. K. (2018).
 Associations between screen time and lower psychological well-being among children and adolescents: Evidence from a population-based study.
-Preventive Medicine Reports, 12, 271-283.
+Preventive Medicine Reports, 12, 271-283."
-O’Reilly, M., Dogra, N., Whiteman, N., Hughes, J., Eruyar, S., & Reilly, P. (2018).
+  - O’Reilly, M., Dogra, N., Whiteman, N., Hughes, J., Eruyar, S., & Reilly, P.
+    (2018).
 Is social media bad for mental health and well-being?
 Exploring the perspectives of adolescents.
 Clinical Child Psychology and Psychiatry, 23(4), 601-613.
-Hamm, M. P., Newton, A. S., Chisholm, A., Shulhan, J., Milne, A., Sundar, P., & Hartling, L. (2015).
+  - "Hamm, M. P., Newton, A. S., Chisholm, A., Shulhan, J., Milne, A., Sundar, P., & Hartling, L. (2015).
 Prevalence and effect of cyberbullying on children and young people: A systematic review and meta-analysis.
-JAMA Pediatrics, 169(8), 770-777.
+JAMA Pediatrics, 169(8), 770-777."
-Sest, N., & March, E. (2017).
+  - "Sest, N., & March, E. (2017).
 Constructing the cyber-troll: Psychopathy, sadism, and empathy.
-Personality and Individual Differences, 119, 69–72.
+Personality and Individual Differences, 119, 69–72."
-Craker, N., & March, E. (2016).
+  - "Craker, N., & March, E. (2016).
 The dark side of Facebook®: The Dark Tetrad, negative social potency, and trolling behaviors.
-Personality and Individual Differences, 102, 79–84.
+Personality and Individual Differences, 102, 79–84."
-Suler, J. (2004).
-The online disinhibition effect. _Cyberpsychology & Behavior, 7_(3), 321-326
+  - Suler, J. (2004).
+The online disinhibition effect. _Cyberpsychology &
+    Behavior, 7_(3), 321-326
-Christopherson, K. M. (2007).
-The positive and negative implications of anonymity in Internet social interactions: “On the Internet, Nobody Knows You’re a Dog”. _Computers in Human Behavior, 23_(6), 3038-3056
+  - "Christopherson, K. M. (2007).
+The positive and negative implications of anonymity in Internet social interactions: “On the Internet, Nobody Knows You’re a Dog”. _Computers in Human Behavior, 23_(6), 3038-3056"
-Barlińska, J., Szuster, A., & Winiewski, M. (2013).
-Cyberbullying among adolescent bystanders: Role of the communication medium, form of violence, and empathy. _Journal of Community & Applied Social Psychology, 23_(1), 37-51
+  - "Barlińska, J., Szuster, A., & Winiewski, M. (2013).
+Cyberbullying among adolescent bystanders: Role of the communication medium, form of violence, and empathy. _Journal of Community & Applied Social Psychology, 23_(1), 37-51"
-Decety, J., & Cowell, J. M. (2014).
+  - Decety, J., & Cowell, J. M. (2014).
 The complex relation between morality and empathy. _Trends in Cognitive Sciences, 18_(7), 337-339
-Decety, J., & Yoder, K. J. (2016).
-Empathy and motivation for justice: Cognitive empathy and concern, but not emotional empathy, predict sensitivity to injustice for others. _Social Neuroscience, 11_(1), 1-14
+  - "Decety, J., & Yoder, K. J. (2016).
+Empathy and motivation for justice:
+    Cognitive empathy and concern, but not emotional empathy, predict sensitivity to injustice for others. _Social Neuroscience, 11_(1), 1-14"
-Gross, J. J., & John, O. P. (2003).
-Individual differences in two emotion regulation processes: Implications for affect, relationships, and well-being. _Journal of Personality and Social Psychology, 85_(2), 348-362
+  - "Gross, J. J., & John, O. P. (2003).
+Individual differences in two emotion regulation processes: Implications for affect, relationships, and well-being. _Journal of Personality and Social Psychology, 85_(2), 348-362"
-John, O. P., & Gross, J. J. (2004).
-Healthy and unhealthy emotion regulation: Personality processes, individual differences, and life span development. _Journal of Personality, 72_(6), 1301-1333
+  - "John, O. P., & Gross, J. J. (2004).
+Healthy and unhealthy emotion
+    regulation: Personality processes, individual differences, and life span development. _Journal of Personality, 72_(6), 1301-1333"
-Turnage, A. K. (2007).
-Email flaming behaviors and organizational conflict. _Journal of Computer-Mediated Communication, 13_(1), 43-59
+  - Turnage, A. K. (2007).
+Email flaming behaviors and organizational conflict.
+    _Journal of Computer-Mediated Communication, 13_(1), 43-59
-Christopherson, K. M. (2007).
-The positive and negative implications of anonymity in Internet social interactions: “On the Internet, Nobody Knows You’re a Dog”. _Computers in Human Behavior, 23_(6), 3038-3056
+  - "Christopherson, K. M. (2007).
+The positive and negative implications of anonymity in Internet social interactions: “On the Internet, Nobody Knows You’re a Dog”. _Computers in Human Behavior, 23_(6), 3038-3056"
-Kowalski, R. M., Limber, S. P., & McCord, A. (2019).
+  - Kowalski, R. M., Limber, S. P., & McCord, A. (2019).
 A developmental perspective on cyberbullying. _Aggression and Violent Behavior, 45_, 72-77
-Kluger, A. N., & DeNisi, A. (1996).
-The effects of feedback interventions on performance: A historical review, a meta-analysis, and a preliminary feedback intervention theory. _Psychological Bulletin, 119_(2), 254-284
+  - "Kluger, A. N., & DeNisi, A. (1996).
+The effects of feedback interventions on performance: A historical review, a meta-analysis, and a preliminary feedback intervention theory. _Psychological Bulletin, 119_(2), 254-284"
-Ashkanasy, N. M., & Daus, C. S. (2005).
+  - Ashkanasy, N. M., & Daus, C. S. (2005).
 Rumors of the death of emotional intelligence in organizational behavior are vastly exaggerated. _Journal of Organizational Behavior, 26_(4), 441-452

 ---

 Ninja de la vida, hoy vamos a ver método prácticos para **lidiar con los comentarios negativos** en redes sociales.